Shopify/shopify-api-ruby/docs/usage/rest.md

 end
 ```

-The next/previous page_info strings can also be retrieved from the response object and added to a request query to retrieve the next/previous pages.
+The `next_page_info`/`previous_page_info` strings can also be retrieved from the response object and added to a request query to retrieve the next/previous pages.

 An example of this is shown below: